DalekIRC/no-services/README.md

 /REGISTER Valware valerie@valware.co.uk FantasticPasswordWhichDefinitelyNobodyWillEverGuessLmao
 ```
 ### LOGIN
 This logs you into your account based on what nick you are using.
 Currently authing as an account other than your nick is unsupported.
-This command will eventually be expanded to allow specifying an account and password, and SASL will be added to be interoperable with existing clients.
+This command will eventually be expanded to allow specifying an account and password.
+Users may also use SASL, but this is a command intended for users to type.
 The syntax is as follows:
 ```
 /LOGIN <password>
 ```